The Bottom Line

 Shutterstock and Envato Elements have very different pricing systems.

-Shutterstock offers a variety of subscriptions and on-demand packs for different types of assets like images, videos, music, and editorial images.
-This allows flexibility in terms of what content you need and for how long.
-The only downside is that you must purchase separate plans for each type of content, except for the FLEX25 plan, which allows downloading all three.
+Shutterstock offers subscriptions that allow you to download any type of assets and on-demand packs sold separately for different types of assets like images, videos, music, and editorial images.
+This allows flexibility regarding what content you need and how long.

 In comparison, Envato Elements has one type of subscription that grants you unlimited downloads of all Envato creative assets, including images, videos, audio, music, templates, and more.
 You can get it with a monthly commitment of $39.00 or much cheaper with a yearly commitment of $16.50 per month.